benjamingwynn/XelLib/testgame/README.txt

-A small test game for xellib
+A small test game for xellib that makes use of XelLib updating.